Vrbnik: Culture

 Places of cultural significance include the Vitezić library, the Gothic Chapel of the Rosary and the Chapel of St. John in the Parish Church of the Assumption, and a collection of ancient manuscripts and Glagolitic manuscripts housed at the parish church.

 Vrbnik is known for its indigenous varietal of white wine called Žlahtina.

 Vrbnik also claims to contain the world's narrowest street — Ulica Klančić is about 40–50 cm wide.

+Governance

+It is the seat of its own local committee.